 Your recommenders need context.
 Give them a document—sometimes called a "brag sheet"—that includes:

-1. Your activities and achievements.
+Your activities and achievements.
 A brief summary of what you've done outside class.
 They don't know about the research project you did over the summer or the nonprofit you founded.
+Our recommendation letter brag sheet guide walks you through exactly how to create one.

 How to Make It Easy for Them